jon-hall/node-intro/3-chat/README.md

         proxy: 8111
     });

-    // Watch all files in 'client' ending with 'jade',
+    // Watch all files in 'client' ending with '.jade',
     // and run 'views' when any of them change gulp.watch('./client/**/*.jade', ['views']).
         // We can also listen for 'change' and run a browser reload